 Identify critical areas.
 On-site areas which are subject to severe erosion, and off-site areas which are especially vulnerable to damage from erosion and/or sedimentation, are to be identified and receive special attention.

 Limit time of exposure.
-All land-disturbing activity is to be planned and conducted to limit exposure to the shortest feasible time In any event, areas left exposed will, within 15 working days or 30 calendar days of completion of any phase of grading, whichever period is shorter, be planted or otherwise provided with ground cover, devices, or structures sufficient to restrain erosion.
+All land-disturbing activity is to be planned and conducted to limit exposure to the shortest feasible time.
+In any event, areas left exposed will, within 14 calendar days of completion of any phase of grading, be planted or otherwise provided with ground cover, devices, or structures sufficient to restrain erosion.

 Limit exposed areas.
 All land-disturbing activity is to be planned and conducted to minimize the size of the area to be exposed at any one time.